zimonbizkit/simple_search_engine_scala/README.md

 # Simple Search Engine Challenge
-The approach to solving the backend coding exercise is done in the [Scala](https://scala-lang.org/) programming language.
+This approach of a simple search engine is done in the [Scala](https://scala-lang.org/) programming language.

 ### Requirements
 This test assumes that you have